 - Outcome 1: Develop research skills and carry out independent research. - Outcome 2: Defend professional work in presentation form. - Outcome 3: Demonstrate advanced scholarship and master of one's major field.

 Christian Commitment as evidenced by the student's ability to:

-• Outcome 4: Function as a Christian professionals in one's chosen discipline
+- Outcome 4: Function as a Christian professionals in one's chosen discipline - 1.
+To demonstrate a comprehensive knowledge of the Bible and an

-INSTITUTIONAL OBJECTIVES
+OBJECTIVES

 PHILOSOPHY OF STUDENT DEVELOPMENT